kubernetes/community/contributors/chairs-and-techleads/technical-lead.md

 ### About

-Target of this document is to define and outline the Technical Lead role within the Kubernetes community.
+Target of this document is to define and outline the Technical Lead role within the Kubernetes community in correspondence with the existing [description of SIG Governance](/committee-steering/governance/sig-governance.md#tech-lead).
 The document can be used as guidance for Special Interest Groups (SIGs) to onboard new Technical Leads as well as clarifying the expectations associated with this role.

 ### Abstract